Trips

 Youth Trips

-A group of up to 16 young Scottish footballers (50/50 boys and girls) PLUS 6 experienced youth team coaches.
+A group of up to 18 young Scottish footballers (ideally 50/50 boys and girls) PLUS 6 experienced youth team coaches.

 The players will assist the coaches, helping to set up and demonstrate the football sessions, and integrate with the young Rwandan players